dgatf/msrc/README.md

-# HW ESC RPM telemetry to smartport
+# ESC RPM telemetry to Smartport

-The Hobbywing ESC Platinum V3 has a digital output for the RPM but needs to be converted to the smartport protocol.
+The Hobbywing ESC Platinum V3 has a digital output for the RPM but needs to be converted to Smartport protocol (FrSky).
 To send the RPM over the smartport I've made a converter with an Arduino Nano which also sends the battery voltage

+## ESC telemetry

 Either RPM digital out or PWM signal can be used.
+The signal is send to Smartport as RPM sensor

-Digital signal does not need to be calibrated but is specific for Hobbywing protocol.
-PWM signal can be from any ESC which has this output but the RPM value needs to be calibrated.
+- Digital signal does not need to be calibrated but only Hobbywing protocol is implemented (other protocols can be implemented)
+- PWM signal can be from any ESC which has this output.
+The RPM value needs to be calibrated.
 To use the PWM signal from the ESC comment the sketch line #define ESC_DIGITAL

+## Battery voltage

-The Arduino reads the battery voltage with a voltage divider and send it as VFAT sensor
+The battery voltage can be measured with a voltage divider (total voltage) or individual cells with a TL084

-Also it is possible to read the lipo voltage with and op amp like the TL084.
-To use an op amp uncomment the sketch line #define BATT_SENSOR_CELLS and plug the readings from the op amp to A1, A2 and A3 on the Arduino.
-Readings are send as CELLS sensor
+- Voltage divider needs to be calibrated in Opentx with multiplier in VFAT sensor
+- Individual cells can measured with an op amp like TL084.
+Then uncomment line #define BATT_SENSOR_CELLS

+If voltage measurement is not needed comment line #define BATT_SENSOR_VOLT

+## Voltage divider circuit

+Metal resistors are recommended as gives more accurate readings and 0.1W or more Arduino can read up to 5V and is optimized for readings inputs with signal impedance of 10K

+To select R values apply formulas:

+Vo=Vi*R2/(R1+R2)<5V
+Z=1/((1/R1)+(1/R2))<10K

+image

+For 3S battery you can choose :

+- R1 22K
+- R2 12K

+For more than 3S change R values or you may burn the Arduino!

-The wiring is (with voltage divider):
+## wiring is (with voltage divider):

 - ESC Vcc to Arduino Vcc
 - ESC Gnd to Arduino Gnd